1ST_QUARTER_MARCIANO_EARTHandLIFESCI_HUMSS/ABM11

 C) Geosphere, hydrosphere, biosphere

-D) Atmosphere only
+D) Atmosphere and space

 • 50.
 A student claims “igneous rocks are the most important because all rocks originate from magma.”
 How should you evaluate this?